Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Introduction

+\notes{I'm not sure this adds much: Since this same matrix also appears in the formulas for the optimal asymptotic covariance and the asymptotic bias, the improved conditioning obtained through RTD learning is expected to have positive implications for finite-data error bounds as well as asymptotic variance and bias. }

+\notes{New: (revised by a bot!)
+The references to Moulines were critically important.
+He's done the best work. } \wham{Literature}

 Relative Q-learning for average cost appeared in \cite{aboberbor01}.
-One decade later it was realized the same technique could be used to obtain uniformly bounded rate of convergence in the discounted cost setting, uniformly over $0<\disc<1$ \cite{devmey22}.
+One decade later it was realized that the same technique could be used to obtain uniformly bounded rates of convergence in the discounted-cost setting, uniformly over $0<\disc<1$ \cite{devmey22}.
 These papers are entirely devoted to the tabular setting.
-Extension of the algorithm to TD learning are contained in \cite{CSRL} (see Section 9.53 and the regenerative algorithm in Section 10.4.2).
-To the best of our knowledge, stability theory has been entirely restricted to the tabular setting, except for Theorem 10.15 of \cite{CSRL} which treats the TD(1) algorithm for average cost.
-The motivation there was for application to actor critic methods.
+Extensions of the algorithm to TD learning are contained in \cite{CSRL} (see Section 9.5.3 and the regenerative algorithm in Section 10.4.2).
+To the best of our knowledge, stability theory has been largely restricted to the tabular setting, with the exception of Theorem 10.15 of \cite{CSRL}, which treats the TD(1) algorithm for average cost.
+The motivation there was for applications to actor--critic methods.

 The main results of this paper rest on establishing that the SA mean flow matrix $\barA$ is uniformly Hurwitz and bounded over the range of $(\lambda,\disc)$ considered.
-Bounds on the condition number of this matrix is also required to obtain meaningful bounds in finite-time analysis of TD learning.
+Bounds on the conditioning of this matrix are also required to obtain meaningful guarantees in finite-time analysis of TD learning and linear stochastic approximation.
 For instance, finite-time bounds for linear stochastic approximation and TD learning with constant step size are established in \cite{srikant2019}.
-More recent work considers TD learning with decreasing step sizes and provides a rate of convergence result for averaged iterates \cite{srikant2025}.
-In both cases, the quantitative behavior depends on properties of the mean flow matrix $\barA$.
-In \cite{srikant2019}, the obtained bounds are proportional to the condition number of the solution $P$ of the Lyapunov equation $\barA^\transpose P + P\barA = -I$, which improves with improved conditioning of $\barA$.
-In \cite{srikant2025}, the authors obtain bounds on the Wasserstein distance between $(\sqrt{N}\thetaPR_N - \theta^*)$ and a zero-mean Normal distribution with covariance matrix $\SigmaTheta^*$, which is smaller for a better conditioned $\barA$.
+More recent work considers TD learning with decreasing step sizes and provides rates of convergence for averaged iterates \cite{srikant2025}.
+Related finite-time high-probability bounds for Polyak--Ruppert averaged iterates of linear stochastic approximation are established in \cite{durmounausam24}.
+In each of these works, the quantitative behavior depends explicitly on stability of the mean flow along with conditioning properties of the mean flow matrix $\barA$.

-\notes{I'm not sure this adds much: Since this same matrix also appears in the formulas for the optimal asymptotic covariance and the asymptotic bias, the improved conditioning obtained through relative TD is expected to have positive implications for finite-data error bounds as well as asymptotic variance and bias. }